 The first book in a series about the friendship since childhood between two women, Elena Greco and Raffaella Cerullo (also known as Lila), left me eager to discover what lies ahead.
 Throughout My Brilliant Friend, I felt that I was slowly getting to know the characters intimately.
 But this novel also offers interesting considerations on class, social mobility and the importance of education.

 A poignant tale full of despair and pain, this short book tells the story of how S. managed to survive the conflict in Bosnia and what she had to endure in the process.
 Her mother was a Serb and her father a Muslim.
 Although she didn’t feel like one or the other, others were quick to label her as Muslim and, thus, the enemy.
 From the beginning we know that S. has been repeatedly raped, leading to an undesired pregnancy.
 Learning more about her past is harrowing.

 Through the story of a murder, The Glorious Heresies delves into dysfunctional families and the tribulations faced by various characters in the city of Cork, Ireland.
 It is told from the perspectives of five main characters – Ryan, Tony, Maureen, Jimmy and Georgie.
 Almost all of them are complex and feel authentic.
 It also focuses on religiosity, drug dealing and prostitution.
 The last paragraphs left me eager to read its follow-up, The Blood Miracles.

-Herman Koch achieved in Dear Mr. M to gracefully mix a crime story with a reflection on the writing of fiction.
+Herman Koch, in Dear Mr. M, managed to gracefully mix a crime story with a reflection on the writing of fiction.
 Two intertwined stories – those of Mr. M, a renowned writer who is not as successful as he once was, and of his creepy neighbour – lead to a surprising revelation near the end that makes perfect sense.
-Almost all of the characters, even the secondary ones, are fleshed out, and both protagonists end up being fascinating.
+Almost all of the characters, even the secondary ones, are fleshed out and both protagonists end up being fascinating.